Invariant universality for quandles and fields: Introduction

-In the underlying descriptive set-theoretic machinery, there is nothing that requires us to constrain investigation to equivalence relations, and recently attention in this field has expanded to include quasi-orders (reflexive and transitive but not necessarily antisymmetric binary relations), beginning with the work of Louveau and Rosendal \cite{LouRos}.
+In the underlying descriptive set-theoretic machinery, there is nothing that requires us to constrain investigation to equivalence relations, and recently attention in this field has expanded to include quasi-orders (reflexive and transitive binary relations), beginning with the work of Louveau and Rosendal \cite{LouRos}.
 A central example of a quasi-order is the embeddability relation between countable structures of a given type.
 This also fits with previous work in category theory studying the complexity of different categories, as for example in \cite{PulTrn}.
-Indeed, there is a kind of ``Church's thesis for real mathematics'' that states that that hands-on constructions will invariably be Borel, and so from the functors between categories that demonstrate universality one can expect to derive Borel reductions that respect embeddings.
-For example, building on work of Prze\'zdziecki \cite{Prz14} in a category-theoretic context, the second author has shown in \cite{Cal} that, when \(\kappa\) is an uncountable cardinal satisfying certain assumptions, the embeddability relation between \(\kappa\)-sized graphs Borel reduces to embeddability between \(\kappa\)-sized torsion-free abelian groups.
+Indeed, there is a kind of ``Church's thesis for real mathematics'' that states that, assuming the objects in question are reasonably encoded as members of a standard Borel space, hands-on constructions will invariably be Borel.
+Thus, from the functors between categories that demonstrate universality one can expect to derive Borel reductions that respect embeddings.
+For example, building on work of Prze\'zdziecki \cite{Prz14} in a category-theoretic context, the second author~\cite{Cal18} has shown that, when \(\kappa\) is an uncountable cardinal satisfying certain assumptions, the embeddability relation between \(\kappa\)-sized graphs Borel reduces in a generalised sense suitable for $\kappa$ to embeddability between \(\kappa\)-sized torsion-free abelian groups.

 Louveau and Rosendal \cite{LouRos} showed that within the class of analytic quasi-orders (see Section~\ref{sec : preliminaries} for definitions) there are quasi-orders that are maximal with respect to Borel reducibility --- so called \emph{complete analytic quasi-orders}.
 Louveau and Rosendal furnish a number of examples, including the embeddability relation between graphs.
 In fact, the restriction of the graph embeddability relation to connected acyclic graphs --- \emph{combinatorial trees} --- is already complete analytic, a fact that we will make use of below.
 We prove in Section~\ref{sec : quandles} that the embeddability relation on quandles is complete analytic.
 We also observe in Section~\ref{sec : fields} that an old result of Fried and Koll\'ar \cite{FriKol}, when expressed in these terms, states that the embeddability relation of fields is complete analytic.